CIBC-Internal/python/Doc/library/shutil.rst

    Return the path to an executable which would be run if the given *cmd* was called.
 If no *cmd* would be called, return ``None``.

-   *mode* is a permission mask passed a to :func:`os.access`, by default determining if the file exists and executable.
+   *mode* is a permission mask passed to :func:`os.access`, by default determining if the file exists and executable.

    When no *path* is specified, the results of :func:`os.environ` are used,